 'Corporate capitulation': Mercedes chided for China apology

-WASHINGTON – Two Republican lawmakers are lashing out at Mercedes-Benz for apologizing in China for quoting Tibetan spiritual leader, the Dalai Lama, in a social media post.
+WASHINGTON – Two Republican lawmakers lashed out Wednesday at Mercedes-Benz for apologizing in China for quoting Tibetan spiritual leader, the Dalai Lama, in a social media post.

-Sen. Marco Rubio complained that many companies "are increasingly prepared to toe Beijing's line."
+Sen. Marco Rubio complained that many major companies "are increasingly prepared to toe Beijing's line."
 Rep. Chris Smith called it "corporate capitulation."

 Last week, Mercedes-Benz issued an apology in China after a Dalai Lama quote — "Look at situations from all angles, and you will become more open" — appeared on its Instagram account.
 The auto company apologized for "wrong information" that "hurt the feelings of Chinese people."

-The two lawmakers were speaking Wednesday at a congressional panel on Tibet.

-Beijing accuses the Dalai Lama of seeking to split Tibet from China.
+Beijing accuses the Dalai Lama, who lives in exile in northern India, of seeking to split the territory of Tibet from China.
 He says he only wants autonomy and to protect the region's distinctive Buddhist culture.

+The apology followed a series of incidents in which major corporations have bowed to criticism from China.
+Delta Air Lines, hotel operator Marriott, fashion brand Zara and other companies have also offered up apologies for referring to self-ruled Taiwan, semi-autonomous Hong Kong, and Tibet as countries on websites or promotional material.

+Smith, an arch critic of China's authoritarian government, singled out Delta and Marriott for apologizing, and declared: "Corporate America needs to get more of a backbone."
+Rubio said there was a "grim irony" in China demanding the removal of a post on Instagram, which is blocked inside China.